The Bankrate promise

 What Americans pay in ATM fees

-One of the ways that banks make money off of their customers is by charging fees, ATM fees notwithstanding.
-According to Bankrate’s latest checking account survey, Americans pay $4.66 per out-of-network ATM transaction on average.
-That amount is the highest it’s been since 2019.
+ATM fees are at a record high.
+According to Bankrate’s latest checking account survey, Americans, on average, pay $4.73 per out-of-network ATM transaction.
+That amount is the highest since 2019.

 The total out-of-network ATM charge usually includes two fees: an out-of-network fee from your bank and a surcharge from the ATM owner.
-The average out-of-network fee among banks that charge it is $1.52.
-While many banks do not charge this fee, customers still have to pay the ATM owner’s surcharge, which is, on average, $3.14.
+The average out-of-network fee among banks that charge it is $1.58.
+While many banks don’t charge this fee, customers still have to pay the ATM owner’s surcharge, which is $3.15 on average.

 How to avoid ATM fees